“Better equipped for life, work, and ministry.”

 - Collegiate Program — Central Office — Assist the KBC in finding and executing BCM programs, meet regularly with BCM administration, assist in acquiring summer staff, and assist in planning and executing Converge Conference.

 - Communications — Central Office — plan, manage, and execute social media; plan, coordinate, and staff exhibit booth; write and edit content; edit and manage website.

 - Hospitality — Jonathan Creek & Cedarmore — meet guest needs while on property; clean and maintain property; supervise and manage group activities; help with facilities-related matters.

 - Food Services — Jonathan Creek & Cedarmore — assist in planning, preparation, delivery, and clean-up of guest meals in our dining halls.

 - Facilities — Jonathan Creek & Cedarmore — assist in maintaining buildings and grounds.

 - Baptist Haiti Mission — Central Office — donor relations; administrative support; contact potential donors; schedule missions trips.

 Term and Payment

-Internships range from 12-15 months depending on the type.
+Internships are normally 15 months but may vary on a case-by-case basis.
+The majority of our internships run from May 1 to July 31 of the following year (15 months).
 Central Office interns are paid $11 per hour and work up to 30 hours per week.
 Jonathan Creek and Cedarmore interns are paid a stipend of $300 per week and have their room and board covered.